What is a Traffic Technician?

 Data analysis is another job duty of traffic technicians.
 Expediting the flow of traffic is the end goal of a traffic technician's job description.
 Civil engineers rarely collect on-site data themselves, deferring those activities to technicians who possess the proper level of expertise.

 Technical problem solving involves collecting as much information as possible and applying the information in an actionable manner.
 Traffic technicians use a number of established techniques in order to fulfill this particular job duty.
-For example, traffic technicians may use simple hand-count sheets in order to collect data on the flow of traffic, comparing those data with information collected by electronic traffic counters.
+For example, traffic technicians may use simple hand-count sheets in order to collect data on the flow of traffic, comparing that data with information collected by electronic traffic counters.
 Occasionally, traffic technicians may deploy radar equipment as well in order to analyze traffic flow.

 Simply stated, traffic technicians are skilled civil engineering specialists who find practical ways to apply scientific principles and procedures.
 Often, traffic technicians perform many of the job duties of a managing civil engineer when the project manager steps away from the office momentarily.
 Not surprisingly, many traffic technicians are engineering students who seek on-the-job experience in tandem with a college education.